github/licensed/docs/sources/mix.md

 ## Limitations

 Because `mix deps.get` does not generate `mix.lock` entries for `:path` dependencies (nor are they stored in `deps/`), license information is not extracted from them.

+If you need to extract license information from dependencies from another local directory (that is a Git repository), consider using a `:git` dependency with a file path in your `mix.exs`.